linode/docs/docs/guides/tools-reference/tools/how-to-use-duf/index.md

 ## Conclusion

-`duf` makes an easy and capable everyday replacement for `du` and `df`, with its quick and clear presentation and much wider range of features.
-You can learn more about `duf`, and a few more options it offers, on its official [GitHub page](https://github.com/muesli/duf).
+Duf makes an easy and capable everyday replacement for du and df, with its quick and clear presentation and much wider range of features.
+You can learn more about duf, and a few more options it offers, on its official [GitHub page](https://github.com/muesli/duf).